 - Fostering interaction between and among LAs, interns, and student teachers helps them connect with and establish a peer group of like-minded individuals.
 This should be formalized and built into the program.

-- Four undergraduates Learning Assistants aided in lab or recitation courses during fall 2012.
-These LAs attended the TA training before the start of the semester to prepare them for their duties, and were mentored by the TIR throughout the semester.
+- Learning Assistants aid in lecture, lab or recitation courses.
+The LAs attend the TA training before the start of the semester to prepare them for their duties, and are continuously mentored by the TIR throughout the semester.

 - TIR helped coordinate internship and student teaching placements of pre-service science teachers.
 Local contacts were used to successfully adjust two placements so that they occurred in a classroom implementing reform teaching.